flutter/website/flutter-for-android.md

 ## What is the equivalent of runOnUiThread in Flutter

-In Android a very common pattern is to do any network or long running work in a non UI thread.
-However, because of Flutters reactive architecture, there is no need to think about when you are touching the UI thread or not.
-All Dart code runs on the UI thread, but because of Dart's single-threaded async nature, your UI thread is not blocked unless you are doing heavy data processing or computation.
+Dart is a single-threaded execution model, with support for Isolates (a way to run Dart code on another thread), an event loop, and asynchronous programming.
+Unless you spawn an Isolate, your Dart code runs in the main UI thread and is driven by an event loop.

 For example, you can run network code on the UI thread without causing the UI to hang: